Sararhm/DOTA-dataset-project/Roboflow/README.md

-## README for YOLO Model Setup and Training
+## YOLO Training on datasets from Roboflow

 ### Overview